marcglasberg/async_redux/README.md

 In more detail:

 1. The INI action observation means the action was just dispatched and haven't changed anything yet.
-   After that, it may do sync stuff, and it may or may not start async processes, depending if its reducer is sync or async.
+   After that, it may do sync stuff, and it may or may not start async processes, depending on its reducer being sync or async.

 2. The END action observation means the action reducer has just finished returning a new state, thus changing the store state.
 Only after getting END states you may see store changes.